 Unfortunately, many prescribing physicians remain unaware of these interfering factors.

-If you came to this page while searching for nifty methods to abuse stimulants?
+By the way, if you came to this page while searching for hacks to abuse stimulants?
 You’ll be disappointed.

 Ph Spectrum: Acidic to Alkaline